Thousands join nationalist march on Polish Independence Day

 The march is controversial because it’s led by far-right groups and has included violence and white nationalists in past years.
-But many people, including some with young children, also march, seeing the event as a way to show patriotism.
+But many people, including some with young children, also march, seeing the event purely as a way to show patriotism.
+Many drove hundreds of kilometers to Warsaw to take part.

+“We are proud and happy to be Polish and to have an independent state and we want to celebrate that," said Miroslawa Dobiasz, 64, who drove with her family from Tarnobrzeg, in the southeast.

+Warsaw resident Hanna Grabek, 28, said she wasn't afraid to bring her 5-year-old daughter Maja again to the massive event because “we are home, on our own turf and we feel safe.
+Nothing bad has ever happened to us here.”

 This year’s Independence March took place under the slogans “Poland as a nation-state” and “Strong Nation.
 Great Poland.”

-A large number of police officers were deployed and kept a group of anti-fascist counter-protesters separated from the march participants to avoid clashes.
+A large number of police officers were deployed, away from the marchers' view, and kept a group of anti-fascist counter-protesters separated from the march participants to avoid clashes.

 One activist holding an LGBT flag, Dominik Gasiorowski, said an officer grabbed him and removed him and others who were chanting that they have the right to demonstrate.
 They were told their gathering was illegal.

-At a separate location in Warsaw, an anti-fascist gathering included people in colorful clothes beating drums.
+At a separate location in Warsaw, an anti-fascist gathering included people in colourful clothes beating drums.

 The Independence Day holiday celebrates the restoration of Poland's national sovereignty in 1918, at the end of World War I and after 123 years of foreign rule.
 Across Poland, events were held to mark the day, including singing the national anthem in public and a ceremony led by President Andrzej Duda at the Tomb of the Unknown Soldier.